bqplot/bqplot/docs/usage/marks/gridheatmap.md

 grid_map.opacity = 0.3
 ```

-#### Display Numeric Color Values
+#### Cell Text Values
-Often colors might obscure the true values of each cell in the map.
-To avoid confusion, plot the numeric values for each cell, like so:
+Often colors might obscure the values of each cell in the map.
+To avoid confusion, we can plot the explicit numeric values over each cell.
+Any CSS styles applicable to text can be passed as a `dict` to the `font_style` attribute to style the text.

 === "During Construction"
     ```py